do you have to give 2 weeks notice ontario

 What Is Notice of Termination?

 Notice of Termination is the advanced warning an employer provides their employee in which they indicate their intention to terminate the employee without cause.
-Employers usually provide an employee with termination pay or a severance package in lieu of notice.
+Employers usually provide an employee with a termination severance package or pay in lieu of notice

-The notice usually comes in 2 forms: statutory notice and reasonable notice.
+The notice usually comes in 2 forms: statutory notice and common law notice

 • Statutory notice: this is the minimum amount of notice that an employer must give to their employee according to the ESA.